junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 If the vomit is yellow or green, there may be a gut obstruction (p.
 94), especially if the belly is very swollen or the baby has not been having bowel movements.
 Take the baby to a health center at once.

 6. The baby stops sucking well.
-If more than 4 hours pass and the baby still will not nurse, this is a danger sign—especially if the baby seems very sleepy or ill, or if he cries or moves differently from normal.
+If more than 4 hours pass and the baby still will not nurse, this is a danger sign, especially if the baby seems very sleepy or ill, or if he cries or moves differently from normal.
 Many illnesses can cause these signs, but the most common and dangerous causes in the first 2 weeks of life are a bacterial infection of the blood (see next 2 pages) and tetanus (p.
 182).

 ## burp your baby after feeding.